iluvjava/Maths/Notebook 2.0/AMATH 561 (Probability Theory)/Random Variables.md

 \lim_{x\nearrow y}F(y) = P(X < y)
 $$

-The left limt of the point is the probability of observing $X < y$, where equality is gone.
+The left limit of the point is the probability of observing $X < y$, where equality is gone.

 Property 1. of CDF is directly derived using the fact that Pre-Images: